Katerine459/BackgroundTilePreviewer/README.md

 It also shows information about which tile in the spritesheet you're looking at.

-Example render, looking at the "Grasses32x32_resized128x128.png" file:
+Example render, previewing a tile from the "Grasses32x32_resized128x128.png" file:
 <img width="1280" height="749" alt="image" src="https://github.com/user-attachments/assets/6e751e3e-9e54-4cfd-9b56-3ef0e45ecefc" />

 There are two constructors: a simple one (for spritesheets that don't have any margins or spacing between tiles):